-A Year Of The Trump Presidency, In Tweets
+From 'Covfefe' To Slamming CNN: Trump's Year In Tweets

 9. The college basketball players

 While Trump was on his Asia trip in November, three American college basketball players were detained in China, and Trump worked to secure their release.
-First Trump wondered on Twitter, "Do you think the three UCLA Basketball Players will say thank you President Trump?
+First, Trump wondered on Twitter, "Do you think the three UCLA Basketball Players will say thank you President Trump?
 They were headed for 10 years in jail!"
 When they did express gratitude, he did too, tweeting, "To the three UCLA basketball players I say: You're welcome."
 But then a few days later, things took a turn, with Trump criticizing the father of one of the players for not being grateful enough.
 LaVar Ball had pushed back on the idea that Trump was a major factor in the players' returning home.

-Press secretary Sarah Huckabee Sanders said that Trump's tweet was a "rhetorical response to a criticism," and that the president was "happy to intervene" and secure their release.
+Press secretary Sarah Huckabee Sanders said that Trump's tweet was a "rhetorical response to a criticism" and that the president was "happy to intervene" and secure their release.

 Now that the three basketball players are out of China and saved from years in jail, LaVar Ball, the father of LiAngelo, is unaccepting of what I did for his son and that shoplifting is no big deal.
 I should have left them in jail!— Donald J. Trump (@realDonaldTrump) November 19, 2017